Current customers can access this free service in minutes! Simply follow these directions.

 For verification purposes (no dashes or spaces)

-Call your local CNB office to speak with a Customer Service Representative to request your initial temporary password
+Call your local CNB office to speak with a Customer Service Representative to request your initial temporary PIN

-You will then be asked to enter the following information to setup your password and access ID.
+You will then be asked to enter the following information to setup your password and username.

 Create a new password.
 Be sure to follow the requirements displayed on the screen.